mld08/cloudformation-template-lab/README.md

-# AWS re/Start Challenge Lab - Using AWS CloudFormation to create an AWS VPC and Amazon EC2 instance
+# AWS re/Start Challenge Lab
+## Using AWS CloudFormation to Create a VPC and an EC2 Instance

+### 📝 Description

+This challenge lab is designed to help you practice creating AWS infrastructure using **AWS CloudFormation**.
+You'll write a CloudFormation template to provision a basic network architecture that includes a Virtual Private Cloud (VPC), networking components, and an EC2 instance.

+---

+### 🎯 Objectives

-This lab is an environment for creating an Amazon VPC and Amazon EC2 instance (and other supporting elements) using an AWS CloudFormation template.
-The goal of this lab is to create a CloudFormation template with the following components
+The goal is to create a CloudFormation template that successfully deploys the following resources:

+- **Amazon VPC**
-    * An Amazon Virtual Private Cloud
+  A custom Virtual Private Cloud for network isolation.

+- **Internet Gateway**
-    * An internet gateway attached to the VPC
+  Attached to the VPC to allow internet connectivity.

+- **Security Group**
-    * Security groups for accessing the VPC configured to allow SSH from anywhere
+  Configured to allow **SSH access (port 22)** from anywhere (`0.0.0.0/0`).

+- **Private Subnet**
-    * A private subnet within the VPC
+  Created within the VPC for hosting the EC2 instance.
-    * An Amazon EC2 instance (a T3.micro) within the private subnet (Note: It is not necessary to access the EC2 via SSH or Remote Desktop for a successful solution)

-Build and test the lab iterating the solution until all components build.
-Let the instructor know when the template builds without error so they may review the completed solution.
+- **Amazon EC2 Instance**
+  A `t3.micro` instance launched inside the private subnet.
+  > ⚠️ *Note: You do **not** need to SSH into the instance or use Remote Desktop for this lab.*

+---

+### 🛠️ Instructions

+1. **Write** your CloudFormation template step by step.
+2. **Validate** the template using the AWS CloudFormation console or CLI.
+3. **Deploy** and **test** the stack to ensure all resources are created successfully.
+4. **Iterate** on your template until it works without errors.
+5. **Notify** your instructor once the stack deploys correctly for review.

+---

+### 📌 Tips

+- Use **parameters**, **mappings**, and **outputs** in your template for clarity and reusability.
+- Check for **resource dependencies** and ensure they are correctly defined.
+- Test your template in a **safe environment** before final submission.

+---

+### ✅ Success Criteria

+- All components are created as specified.
+- No deployment errors are encountered.
+- Resources are logically connected and properly configured.

+---

+Good luck and happy building! 🚀